evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_50_e-tron_quattro/_index.md

 ## Performance

 With overboost, the Audi Q4 Sportback 50 e-tron quattro has a maximum power of 220KW (299hp).
 Without overboost, it is 195KW (265hp).
 The torque is 460nm with overboost and 425 without overboost.
 The 0-100km/h sprint (0-62mph) is performed in 6,2 seconds with overboost and 6,2 seconds without overboost.
-The top speed is 180 km/h. {{<evkxdisplayaddarticle />}}
+The top speed is 180 km/h.

 ## Battery, range, and charging